 Scientists in different disciplines have different relations with soils, which have developed from soil definitions based mainly on function.
 For an agronomist, soils will be the porous media that provides appropriate conditions, water and nutrients for crops to grow; whereas an engineer will define soil as the physical base for constructions.
 For an archaeologist soil is the material that preserves remains, for a biologist it may be a gene pool, and for a climate change modeller it’s a carbon stock.
 All these are valid definitions which are true.

-The recognition of soils as independent entities has enabled the creation of a science in its own right, my favourite science, soil science!
+Recognition of soils as independent entities enabled the creation of a science in its own right.
+My favourite science: soil science!
 But it has not been until recently that soils have gained momentum in general debates about food security, biodiversity, climate change and other major global issues.

 We soil scientists are not completely blameless in messing around with the concept of soils.
 We dis-aggregate soil science into multiple sub-disciplines, and in so doing, split soils into multiple components!